 ACA Benefits Eligibility

 The Affordable Care Act (ACA) requires employers to offer minimum essential coverage to employees who work 30 hours of service or more per week as determined under applicable ACA regulations.
 You and your eligible dependents may be eligible to participate in one of Rice’s employer-sponsored medical insurance plans.
 You can find answers to Frequently Asked Questions regarding the ACA here.

 If you are eligible to participate in one of Rice’s medical insurance plans under the ACA, you will not be able to participate in Rice’s other employer-sponsored benefit plans such as dental, life insurance, holidays, and benefit time until you move into a Rice Benefits Eligible position, as defined by University Policy 403.

 Once you are eligible for benefits, you can also choose to cover your eligible dependents in the medical, dental, optional life insurance, and optional accidental death and dismemberment insurance.

-All eligible dependent children may continue under the medical plan until they reach age 26, regardless of their status as a student.
+All eligible dependent children may continue under the benefits plan until they reach age 26, regardless of their status as a student.

 Unmarried dependent children, age 18 or older, who are mentally or physically impaired and incapable of taking care of themselves are also eligible for coverage (disability must have begun before the dependent’s 19th birthday).
 You must provide proof of disability to Human Resources.
 Coverage for a disabled dependent can continue for as long as the dependent is incapable of self-support, remains unmarried, and is dependent on you for support.

 Eligible dependents include:

 - Spouse (unless you are legally separated), including legally recognized same-sex spouse

 - Domestic partner (for whom you have completed the Domestic Partner Registration Packet); not eligible for long-term care

 - All eligible children up to age 26 (as of July 1, 2010) for the medical plan and eligible dependent children up to age 25 for the dental, life insurance and AD&D plans.
 Eligible children include:

 - Natural children

 - Legally adopted children

 - Children for whom you are the legal guardian

 - Foster children